BaldezPatrick/ReactSpring/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Back-end

+Runs the app in SpringTool4 with command Run As Spring Boot App.
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 ## About the project